 Rob and I rarely go out for brunch on the weekends because (1) I’d rather lounge around and not get ready right away and (2) we make pretty delicious breakfasts if I do say so myself!
 We have go-to recipes like green chile biscuits and gravy or a simple scramble, but we also like trying new dishes and being a little inventive.
 Before our LA road trip a few weeks ago we stopped at McDonald’s for a quick on-the-go breakfast where Rob ordered a McGriddle and I ended up taking a few bites, too.
 I hadn’t had one in years and forgot how good they were, so this weekend we decided to recreate them at home!
 They were really easy to make and had the perfect salty/sweet combination.
 We made pancakes with Bisquick, cooked the eggs omelette-style and used antelope sausage for the patties (sounds weird, but it’s actually really good!).
 To get the maple flavor we added syrup to the pancake batter, but I’ve also seen recipes, like this one, that use maple syrup crystals.
-Hope you enjoy!
+Hope you enjoy these easy McGriddles!
 And let the countdown to Friday begin… ;)

 - 1 cup Bisquick mix